Woolverine94/biniou/README.md

 ---

 ## Updates
+  * 🆕 **2023-11-11** : 🔥 ***New Chatbot feature : support for 128k context size.*** 🔥 Adding the model *Yarn-Mistral-7B-128k-GGUF* and rising the context size limit up to 128k tokens.
+Using this model setting the context size to the maximum value, and using a void prompt template, should allow to handle very long conversations, but requires a lot of RAM (16GB only permits 64k context size).
   * 🆕 **2023-11-09** : 🔥 ***Bugfix : Rewriting of deprecated features in diffusers module.*** 🔥 Following the previous quickfix adressing the compatibility issue with diffusers 0.22.1+, biniou is now fully compatible with newest versions of diffusers.
 Use update script to upgrade.
   * 🆕 **2023-11-07** :
     - 🔥 ***Bugfix : Diffusers update.*** 🔥 Following today update of Diffusers to `0.22.1`, a lot of modules based on it were broken.
 This [quickfix](https://github.com/Woolverine94/biniou/commit/aeda0f266df533edf66edfb734ca77382130167a) temporarily freeze the Diffusers version to `0.22.0-dev` and (should) definitively fix the LCM module.